What Is the LinkedIn Social Selling Index?

 According to LinkedIn, 73% of Business-to-Business buyers prefer sales professionals who have been referred by someone they know, with the percentage increasing to 87% when the intro was made through someone in their professional network.

 Before talking more about the LinkedIn Social Selling Index’s basics, how-to, and strategies, it’s worth shedding some light on social selling as a technique/method.

 What Is Social Selling?

 According to Digital Marketing Institute: “[it is] using social networks to find and nurture leads and prospects, and it may be effective in the Business-to-business (B2B) or Business-to-consumer (B2C) sphere.
 When we talk about Social Selling Index, we’re talking about how well a person demonstrates their sales skills.

 Professional LinkedIn profiles are designed to promote businesses and build brand awareness.
 There are no limitations to what the profile can endorse.
-For some, they like to market themselves as aspiring entrepreneurs or young start-up founders.
+Some like to market themselves as aspiring entrepreneurs or young start-up founders.

-However, for others, they prefer to highlight the company they own, have shares in or basically have worked or believed in for quite a while.
+However, others prefer to highlight the company they own, have shares in, or have worked or believed in for quite a while.